bordoley/reactive-js/docs/interfaces/rx.PauseableObservableLike.md

 [rx](../modules/rx.md).PauseableObservableLike

-A `MulticastObservableLike` that supports imperative flow control via the pause and resume methods.
+A `ObservableLike` that supports imperative flow control via the pause and resume methods.

 ## Type parameters